-Learn about Salesforce Marketing Cloud, the feature-rich marketing automation platform, and how it helps increase customer engagement and provide a personalized experience.
+Learn about Salesforce Marketing Cloud, the feature-rich marketing automation platform that helps increase customer engagement, provide a personalized experience, and improve customer satisfaction.

 Salesforce Marketing Cloud (SFMC) is Salesforce’s platform (or “Cloud”) in the area of marketing automation and customer engagement.
-It is a SaaS platform made up of four “base versions,” each with different levels of functionality and multiple additional at-cost components that further increase functionality.
+It is a SaaS platform made up of four “base versions,” each with different levels of functionality and multiple additional components users can purchase to provide integrated solutions.

-Briefly looking back at its history, the core of SFMC was not initially developed by Salesforce, but rather gained by Salesforce in their acquisition of ExactTarget in 2013.
-This is meaningful since there are occasions that you still come across the usage of “ExactTarget” when referencing Salesforce Marketing Cloud.
+Historically, SFMC’s core functionality was not initially developed by Salesforce, but rather gained by Salesforce in their acquisition of ExactTarget in 2013.
+That’s why you still come across the term“ExactTarget” when researching Salesforce Marketing Cloud.

-In the same acquisition, Salesforce also acquired Pardot, which ExactTarget had previously purchased.
-Pardot was initially developed as a B2B marketing automation platform for SMBs (as opposed to ExactTarget that was more B2C-focused), and Pardot still exists today in the Salesforce ecosystem.
-It hasn’t been integrated or merged into SFMC/ExactTarget, nor was it renamed as a Salesforce “Cloud” product.
+Salesforce acquired Pardot in the same acquisition.
+Pardot was initially developed as a B2B (business-to-business) marketing automation platform for SMBs (small and medium-sized businesses), as opposed to ExactTarget, which was more B2C (business to customer) focused.
+Pardot still exists today in the Salesforce ecosystem, but hasn’t been integrated or merged into SFMC/ExactTarget, nor has it been rebranded as a Salesforce “Cloud” product.

-Salesforce Marketing Cloud is a marketing platform that has capabilities to support many facets of marketing including multi-channel campaign execution, dynamic customer journeys, pre- and post-campaign analytics including audience building and segmentation, social media engagement and advertising, and a data management platform.
-SFMC does this using components they call “Studios” and “Builders:
+Salesforce Marketing Cloud is a platform capable of supporting many marketing processes, including multi-channel campaign execution, dynamic customer journey mapping, pre- and post-campaign analytics such as audience building and segmentation, social media engagement and advertising, and a data management platform.
+The Marketing Cloud uses components they call “Studios” and “Builders” to achieve this:

-- “Studios” are used to manage and engage with channels of communication.
-In SFMC, this includes Email Studio, Social Studio and Mobile Studio.
+- “Studios” manage and engage with channels of communication.
+In the Marketing Cloud, they include Email Studio, Interaction Studio, Social Studio and Mobile Studio.

-- “Builders” are used to manage data, content and customer journeys in the Salesforce Marketing Cloud platform.
-They are often used by the Studios but don’t have to be (e.g., Analytics Builder).
+- “Builders” manage customer data, content and customer journeys in the Salesforce Marketing Cloud platform.
+They are often used by the Studios but don’t have to be.
+For example, Studios do not use Analytics Builder.

-Salesforce Marketing Cloud is a feature-rich platform that has capabilities across the marketing domain.
-This includes the following:
+Salesforce Marketing Cloud is a feature-rich platform with capabilities across the marketing domain, including:

 - Email and marketing automation